 Starting from a Remote Location (PTC or Remote Start Signal) (Auto Mode)

 Place the O/Manual/Auto switch in the Auto position.
-This allows the generator set to be started by either the Remote Start or PTC Start signal.
+This allows the generator set to be started from a remote switch or device (e.g., transfer switch or optional PTC module).

-The Remote Start signal is controlled by a remote switch or device (e.g., a transfer switch, remote run switch, etc.).